-The Los Angeles Lakers took control early and breezed to their first win of the season, a 108-79 victory over the Detroit Pistons on Sunday night.
+Los Angeles Lakers fans can breathe a sigh of relief.
+The Lakers picked up their first win of the regular season, cruising to a 108-79 win over the Detroit Pistons at home on Sunday night.

 Dwight Howard was efficient from the field, connecting on 12 of 14 shots for 28 points, while chipping in seven rebounds, three blocks and two steals.
 Kobe Bryant, normally the aggressor for the Lakers, played a facilitator role, attempting 10 field goals and dishing out eight assists.